Adversarial Reasoning at Jailbreaking Time: Related Work

 \textbf{Comparison with PAIR and TAP.} The closest methods to our framework are PAIR \cite{chao2024jailbreakingblackboxlarge} and TAP-T \cite{mehrotra2024treeattacksjailbreakingblackbox}.
-Our verifier-driven method outperforms PAIR and TAP, whose prompt-based CoT remains static and does not leverage a loss.
+Our verifier-driven method outperforms PAIR and TAP that rely on LLM's inherent CoT reasoning and does not leverage a loss.
 That said, while TAP-T creates a tree of attacks based on the attacker's CoT, it prunes only prompts that do not request the same content as the original intent, and does not utilize any reasoning methodologies.

 \textbf{Chain-of-Thought (CoT).} CoT prompting \cite{wei2023chainofthoughtpromptingelicitsreasoning} and scratch-padding \cite{nye2021workscratchpadsintermediatecomputation} demonstrate how prompting the model to produce a step-by-step solution improves the LLM's performance.
 Recent work \cite{zheng2024criticcotboostingreasoningabilities,wang2024strategicchainofthoughtguidingaccurate,xiang20252reasoningllmslearning} suggests constructing the CoT through several modules rather than relying only on the language model's CoT capabilities.
 Notably, \cite{xiang20252reasoningllmslearning} explicitly constructs the CoT to ensure that it follows a particular path.
 Likewise, we use three modules for explicitly constructing the reasoning steps, aiming to reduce the loss function with each step.